spiral/docs/docs/en/http/request-response.md

 ## InputInterface

 The `Spiral\Http\Request\InputManager` does not have `get` prefix for its methods.
-The reason for that located in an external package `spiral/filters` which require data source provider via `Spiral\Filters\InputInterface`:
+The reason for that is located in an external package `spiral/filters` which requires a data source provider via `Spiral\Filters\InputInterface`:

 ```php
 namespace Spiral\Filters;